Subversion Commit Privilege

 - Open a task in JIRA specifying what you are doing:

-- The Affects Version can be left set to the current release or default (i.e., Unknown)
+- The Affects Version should be whatever the current release is (e.g. 2.4.x)

 - The Assign To should be set to yourself

 - The Summary and Description should be filled it appropriately.

 - Only one JIRA issue is required for translating multiple components within Sakai.